junga-com/bg-js-cli/readme.md

 ## Electron features
+* adds electron-esm that allows executing an extensionless js script command as an esm module with a #!/usr/lib/env electon-esm shebang on any supported platform
 * honor the NODE_PATH environment variable.
 On slack, someone suggested without explanation that electron does not honor NODE_PATH because the host's environment should not change how the electron application runs, but I do not understand why this is necessary.
 It seems to me that if an electron application bundles all of its dependencies in the typical way by listing them in package.json and using npm to install them into node_modules sub-folder, that NODE_PATH will never come into play.
 Only if the application attempts to require/import a module that is not a dependency would NODE_PATH come into play.
 My use-case for NODE_PATH is to provide single file electron commands distrubuted via an OS package manager like rpm or deb that relies on host installed node_modules of a particular version managed by the host OS package system.
 * /usr/lib/node_modues is in the NODE_PATH by default
 * support the --win and --url options which create a BrowserWindow to run a jsmodule in and load a htmlcontent is.
 Either or both can be specified.